ostin-r/automate-boring-stuff-solutions/README.md

   - **Usage**:
     - Run the setup() method- this will open a browser and scroll down a specific distance on the webpage
     - Determine the pixel location of the top-left corner of the game play area.
 Put those values into x_pad and y_pad.
 This can be done by easily running pyautogui.mouseInfo()
-    - Make sure you have miniclip_loaded.png saved to the same directory as the .py file
     - You're good to go!
 Please reach out if you would like to try it out or have any issues

 **Conclusion**